refactoring-pipelines/Pipelines/docs/mdsource/Pipelines.source.md

 ### Basic pipelines

+Let's say you have the following line of code:

+snippet: basic_code_line

+You can refactor this to pipelines with the following

 snippet:  basic_pipeline

-will produce the same results as
+These will produce the same results.

-snippet: basic_code_line
+### But Why?!?!

 Dispite the complexity add of this code, this pattern has some advantages in refactoring to async as well has advantages in monitoring.
 It also has advantages in testing and visualization.